google/mobly/docs/instrumentation_tutorial.md

 # Example 5: Multiple Instrumentation Runs

-If you have devices that you want to run instrumentation tests against, then you can simply call the *run_instrumentation_test* method multiple times.
+If you have multiple devices that you want to run instrumentation tests against, then you can simply call the *run_instrumentation_test* method multiple times.
 If you need to distinguish between runs, then you can specify a prefix.

 ***sample_config.yml***